entomb/OBJ-MySQL/README.md

 OBJ MySQL is a simple MySQL Abstraction Layer for PHP>5.2 that provides a simple and _secure_ interaction with your database using mysqli_* functions at its core.

+OBJ-MySQL is perfect for small scale applications such as cron jobs, facebook canvas campaigns or micro frameworks or sites.

 _This project is under construction, any feedback would be appreciated_